digicademy/cobj_xpath/Documentation/Tutorials/XpathAndStdwrap/Index.rst

    </collection>

 We now want to select all CD titles and display them using alternative colors.
-Wow, that's a real usecase, isn't it? ;).
-We decide to load the source using the FILE object within our XPATH object.
-The XPATH expression for selecting all title attributes within the document is
+We decide to load the source using the FLUIDTEMPLATE object within our XPATH object.
+The XPATH expression for selecting all title attributes within the document is simply: //title.
-simply: //title.
 Since the titles are atomic node values, we decide to return our result as strings.
-We end up with the following
+We end up with the following TypoScript:
-TypoScript:

 ::